top of page

 Swirling eddies developed in the rapidly spreading hot gas{4}, and localized denser regions in the matter slowly formed by gravitational clumping.
 These eddies began the observed ubiquitous rotary motions of future celestial objects- rotating planets revolving around rotating stars, stars with planets orbiting centers of their galaxies, and galaxies orbiting around other galaxies in clusters of galaxies.
 Forces from these revolutionary motions would counter their gravitational attraction toward the mass centers and enhance the stability and longevity of galactic and planetary systems by slowing their gravitational collapse.

 After the explosive creation of matter irregular-shaped rotating gaseous nebula formed.
 Eventually, the gaseous matter formed solid dust-size particles after it cooled, which became gravitational “nuclei” for larger chunks to form.
 These nebulae naturally flattened into disks of gas and dust by their rotation-fed equatorial expansion.
 Eventually countless huge rotating “accretion disks” of various diameters and thicknesses formed throughout the early universe.
 Each consisted of gas and larger chunks of solid matter from clumping and growth became faster as their size increased.
 The disks became gravitationally stratified with the denser bodies at the center and lighter ones orbiting further out.
 The bodies became naturally spherical by their self-gravity and they grew in size by gravitationally continually absorbing the solid and gaseous disk debris until it was consumed.
 Their final masses determined their internal temperatures and whether they gravitationally compressed into extremely hot luminous stars, or planets after they cooled.
 So each accretion disk formed a stellar system that consisted of one massive central star (or a few) many with smaller orbiting planets.
 Accretion disks are shown have lengthy lifetimes so each planet has physical features with a range of ages (below).
-Heavy atomic elements in stars and planets are proposed to have been produced by nuclear fusion of lighter atoms within older stars that were released into the interstellar gas at the end of their lifetime.
+Heavy atomic elements in stars and planets are proposed to have been produced by nuclear fusion of lighter atoms within older stars that were released into the interstellar gas at the end of their lifetimes.
 This was source material for accretion disks that formed more recent “populations” of metal-rich stars and planets, such as our solar system.
 However, there is currently no general agreement on a detailed scientific mechanism for the production of the heavy atomic elements.
 Stellar systems vigorously formed throughout the early universe after the creation of matter while the supply of cosmic hydrogen gas was plentiful.
 Later, star formation slowed as the rich gas clouds became depleted, and observations today show accretion disks are limited to certain dusty, gaseous nebula.

 Astronomers recently discovered many newly forming stars that are each surrounded by an accretion disk of debris in dusty nebulous regions of our galaxy{14,17}.
 The massive central star may be surrounded by a 1 or 2 other stars and up to several less massive planets.
 The disk material is stratified by gravity with the densest debris closest to the center so the densest planets developed closest to the central star, as is the case with our solar system.
-Astronomers refer to these nebulae as “stellar nurseries”.
+Astronomers refer to these nebulae as “stellar nurseries.
 These newly forming stars in our Milky Way galaxy are buried in dust clouds about 300-10,000 light years away, so none are naked-eye visible from the earth.
 Images made of the accretion disks by a dust-penetrating radio telescopic interferometric array shows orbiting planets are apparently gravitationally sweeping out lanes in debris of the accretion disks as they grow while they orbit around the dense central body.

 The “asteroid belt” in our solar system is now believed to be the left-over debris from the sun’s ancient accretion disk that the planets self-assembled from by gravitational compression{23}.
 It contains rocky debris down to dust size particles between the orbits of Jupiter and Mars.
 The large spherical asteroids Ceres and smaller Pallas (both called “dwarf “planets”) orbit the sun in the center of the belt where German astronomer Johann Titius’ equation predicted a planet’s orbit should be based on the layout pattern of the other known planets.
 Astronomers claim that chaos theory predicts Jupiter’s gravitational tug-of-war with the sun’s gravity prevented a planet from forming there by causing it to disintegrate after it reached only a modest accretion size.
 So only scattered debris and “planetesimals” (dwarf planets) can exist in the asteroid belt.